Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model

-Let us now discuss the self-trapping regime in more detail.
-A self-trapped bulk wave can naturally be divided into two distinct spatial regions: a central core and tails.
+We proceed by analyzing the self-trapping regime in more detail.
+A trapped bulk wave can naturally be divided into two distinct spatial regions: a central core and tails.
 The sites within the central core are characterized by large amplitudes.
-Consequently, in this core region, the nonlinear terms dominate the dynamics, leading to the following equation of motion and its analytical solutions
+Consequently, in this region, the nonlinear terms dominate the dynamics, leading to the following equation of motion and solutions